 -An International Plan that includes intensive language, study abroad, and work or research experience abroad

 -A Research Plan that includes independent, faculty-guided research and a research-based senior thesis

-Faculty and students participate in Study Abroad and Internship Programs in numerous countries, including Argentina, Australia, Belgium, Chile, China, Denmark, Egypt, Fiji, France, Germany, Ireland, Italy, Japan, Mexico, New Zealand, Russia, South Korea, Spain, Sweden, and the United Kingdom.
+Faculty and students participate in Study Abroad and Internship Programs in numerous countries, including Argentina, Australia, Belgium, Chile, China, Denmark, Egypt, Fiji, France, Germany, India, Ireland, Italy, Japan, Mexico, New Zealand, Russia, South Korea, Spain, Sweden, and the United Kingdom.